Congregation Beth Israel / West Side Jewish Center: Recent years

+Rabbinical leadership

 Dr. Joseph Schick became rabbi in 1926.
 Born in Ónod in Austria-Hungary in 1892, he served as a chaplain in the Austro-Hungarian army during World War I, and was the rabbi of Budapest's Beth Israel synagogue of 1918 to 1922, then emigrated to the United States.
 His books The Kaddish: Its Power for Good and Joseph's Harvest were published in 1928 and 1932 respectively.
 He served until his death in 1938, at age 49.

 Schick was succeeded in 1939 by Harry M. Katzen and then William Novack, and then in 1940 by Leo Ginsburg.

 1950s to 2000

 In 1952, Norman Lamm, later president of Yeshiva University for over 25 years, was appointed to the role.
-He would serve until 1958, before moving to the (unrelated) Upper West Side Jewish Center.
+He would serve 11 momths, before moving to the (unrelated) Upper West Side Jewish Center in 1958.

 Solomon (Shlomo) Kahane, ordained in 1954 at Yeshiva University, was subsequently rabbi of the congregation for 38 years and widely considered the synagogue's most prominent Rabbi.
 He died in April, 2004.
 He was a first cousin of Rabbi Meir Kahane, the founder of the Jewish Defense League and the Israeli political party Kach.
 The Jewish Defense League's first meeting was held at the West Side Jewish Center on June 18, 1968.

-Events since 2000
+Leadership since 2000

 Kahane was succeeded by Dr. Richard Weiss.
 A licensed physician, Rabbi Weiss subsequently became rabbi of Young Israel of Hillcrest in Queens.